taras-svystun/Learning_Unix_OS/README.md

 4. ```who am i```
 5. CTRL + U -- erases the whole input line.
 6. CTRL + D -- kills the current process or even terminal.
 The same as ```exit```.
+7. `man` command allows to print the docs for any input command.

 # Chapter 3.
 The Unix Filesystem